Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 - [Knex](https://github.com/knex/knex):  a query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.
 - [Express](https://github.com/expressjs/express):  a fast, unopinionated, minimalist web framework for Node.
 - [bcrypt](https://github.com/pyca/bcrypt/):  modern(-ish) password hashing for your software and your servers.
-- [cypress](https://www.cypress.io):  Fast, easy and reliable testing for anything that runs in a browser.
 - [Postman](https://www.postman.com/):   Postman helps you be more efficient while working with APIs.
 Using Postman, you can construct complex HTTP requests quickly, organize them in collections and share them with your co-workers.
 - [PostgreSQL](https://github.com/postgres/postgres):  Open Source Relational Database